Implementing Object-Oriented Programming in C

 After completing this chapter, you will be able to:

-• [ ] Simulate C++ classes using structs + function pointers
+- [ ] Simulate C++ classes using structs and function pointers

-• [ ] Simulate runtime polymorphism using a vtable (virtual function table)
+- [ ] Simulate runtime polymorphism using vtables

-• [ ] Complete a hands-on graphics framework featuring inheritance and polymorphism
+- [ ] Complete a graphics framework hands-on project featuring inheritance and polymorphism

 Environment Setup

-We can compile directly on the host using GCC or Clang, without any third-party libraries.
-The code follows the C11 standard because we rely on anonymous structs and designated initializers.
-If you run this on an embedded platform, these patterns are fully portable—structs and function pointers don't depend on any runtime features.
+We can use GCC or Clang to compile directly on the host machine; no third-party libraries are required.
+The code follows the C11 standard, as we will be using anonymous structs and designated initializers.
+If you are running on an embedded platform, these techniques are equally portable—structs and function pointers do not rely on any specific runtime features.

 平台:Linux / macOS / Windows (MSVC/MinGW)